-- 6.2.1 Health & Safety law clearly sets out that the primary responsibility for managing risk to workers and the public who might be affected by their work activity lies with the business or organisation that creates the risk in the first place. - With regards to Health & Safety, the Council will be directed by the HSE's Code issued under Section 18 (4)(b) of the Health & Safety at Work etc. Act 1974.
-The key elements of the code are: - ensuring that the authority takes a risk-based approach to regulation; - ensuring that the authority applies proportionate decision making in accordance with their Enforcement Policy and Enforcement Management Model; and - a requirement for the authority to legally appoint suitably qualified staff to carry out the necessary regulatory duties. - 6.2.3 The service comprises a range of key functions: - to carry out interventions in line with Circular 67/2 (rev.11), the National Local Authority Enforcement Code and the Derbyshire and Safety Liaison Group's Workplan; - to take the most appropriate action upon inspection of relevant workplaces including the use of advice, informal correspondence, improvement and prohibition notices and the institution of legal proceedings; - to educate proprietors of relevant workplaces in health, safety and welfare matters and their legal responsibilities by the provision of advice and information; - to investigate specific accident notifications; - to advice on the design of relevant workplace premises prior to and during alterations and construction; - to liaise and work in partnership with HSE, Public Health England and the Fire Authority regarding the enforcement of the legislation; - to comply with the HSE's Code in respect of inspection programmes; and - to focus on emerging issues such as modern slavery and migrant workers, through liaison with the police and immigration authorities.
+- 6.2.1 There were 1.8 million work related ill health cases nationally in 2021/22.
+Health & Safety law clearly sets out that the primary responsibility for managing risk to workers and the public who might be affected by their work activity lies with the business or organisation that creates the risk in the first place.
+The aim of which has to be to reduce work related ill health. - 6.2.2 With regards to Health & Safety, the Council will be directed by the HSE's Code issued under Section 18 (4)(b) of the Health & Safety at Work etc. Act 1974.
+The key elements of the code are: - ensuring that the authority takes a risk-based approach to regulation; - ensuring that the authority applies proportionate decision making in accordance with their Enforcement Policy and Enforcement Management Model; and - a requirement for the authority to legally appoint suitably qualified staff to carry out the necessary regulatory duties. - 6.2.3 The service comprises a range of key functions: - to carry out interventions in line with Circular 67/2 (rev.12), the National Local Authority Enforcement Code and the Derbyshire and Safety Liaison Group's Workplan; - to take the most appropriate action upon inspection of relevant workplaces including the use of advice, informal correspondence, improvement and prohibition notices and the institution of legal proceedings; - to educate proprietors of relevant workplaces in health, safety and welfare matters and their legal responsibilities by the provision of advice and information; - to investigate specific accident notifications; - to advice on the design of relevant workplace premises prior to and during alterations and construction; - to liaise and work in partnership with HSE, Public Health England and the Fire Authority regarding the enforcement of the legislation; - to comply with the HSE's Code in respect of inspection programmes; and - to focus on emerging issues such as modern slavery and migrant workers, through liaison with the police and immigration authorities.